w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Creation

-The depositor calls the `create` extrinsic, setting the administrative roles and transferring some funds to the pool in order to add themselves as the first member.
-As stated above, the depositor must always be a member as long as the pool exists; they will be the last member to leave, ensuring they always have some skin in the game.
-Significant stake from the depositor is always a good indicator for the pool's credibility.
+The instantiator calls the `create` extrinsic, setting the administrative roles and transferring some funds to the pool in order to add themselves as the first member.
+As stated above, the instantiator must always be a member as long as the pool exists; they will be the last member to leave, ensuring they always have some skin in the game.
+Significant stake from the instantiator is always a good indicator for the pool's credibility.
 The pool’s ‘nominator role’ selects validators with the nominate extrinsic.
 On Polkadot JS Apps UI, navigate to Network > Staking > Pools and click on Add Pool button.